-function we find the levels of a factor.
-Factors are stored as integer vectors and are closely related to vectors.
+Finally, they are stored as integers and are closely related to vectors.

 factor(x = character(), levels, labels = levels,exclude = NA, ordered = is.ordered(x), nmax = NA)

-Below are the steps used in the R program to concatenate two given factors into a single factor.
 In this R program, we directly give the values to built-in functions.
 And print the function result.
 Here we used two variables namely fact1 and fact2 for assigning factor values.
-The third variable fact contains the concatenated factor and finally prints the resulting factor.
+The third variable 'fact' contains the concatenated value and finally prints the results.

 STEP 4: Assign variable fact with the function result